Maude Delap: Later life and recognition

 Delap had a sea anemone named in her honour, Edwardsia delapiae, which she first recorded in eelgrass on Valentia Island's shores.
 This anemone is found in shallow sea water and it is unknown outside Valentia Island.
 The naming had been suggested by Thomas Alan Stephenson in his book British sea anemones.
 Stephenson notes in his book that "Miss Delap's skill and persistence in collecting rare species are indefatigable."

 In 1936 Delap was made an associate of the Linnean Society of London.
 She died in July 1953, having been predeceased by all of her siblings, and was buried alongside her sisters near Knightstown, County Kerry.

 A plaque was erected to her in 1998 on Valentia Island by the Irish National Committee for Commemorative Plaques in Science and Technology.
 Maude was also the subject of an art work by Dorothy Cross, exploring her life and interaction with contemporary scientists and artists.

+The poem 'Maude, Enthralled from Doireann Ní Ghríofa's poetry collection To star the dark (2021) is dedicated Delap.